 The key nutrients mentioned play various roles in reproductive health:

-Essential fatty acids influence the fluidity of egg and sperm cell membranes, facilitating fertilization.
-Vitamins and minerals regulate reproductive hormones, support cell division and reduce inflammation, contributing to a healthy reproductive environment.
+Essential fatty acids influence the fluidity of egg and sperm cell membranes, facilitating fertilisation.
+Vitamins and minerals regulate reproductive hormones, support cell division and reduce inflammation, thus contributing to a healthy reproductive environment.
 Antioxidants protect reproductive cells from free radical damage, improving egg and sperm quality.

 Impact of nutritional deficiencies on fertility